shield logo

 • Estimated value of stolen goods in the past year: $7.4 billion

-Despite the abundance of burglaries, about three-quarters of Americans reported that they've done nothing to protect their deliveries from future thefts — including more than half of people over the age of 55.
-Nearly 2 in 3 thefts happened just outside of the victims' homes, so consider taking multiple precautions to ward off brazen would-be thieves.
+Despite the abundance of stolen packages, about three-quarters of Americans reported doing nothing to protect their deliveries from future thefts.
+This includes more than half of people over age 55.
+Nearly two in three thefts happened just outside the victims' homes, so consider taking multiple precautions to ward off brazen would-be thieves.

 Bar graph showing the measures most people took to prevent package theft